 - Give yourself a financial cushion

 How much you should save will depend on the size of your business and the nature of your industry, but saving enough capital to cover six months of business expenses is ideal.
 Not only does this make you look like an ideal borrower to lenders, but it gives you the capacity to handle some emergency costs without having to borrow and lower your debt-to-income ratio.

 Smart borrowers and smart business owners know that a strong business plan is essential for a small business.
 Write a plan for the next two years that includes quarterly and monthly income projections and provides a breakdown of your expenses.
 With this information, you can easily identify how much you’ll need to borrow and how much you’ll have available for repayment.

 Shop around and compare small business loan products to make sure you’re getting the best possible terms on your loan.
 Read the fine print, and ask questions about interest rates, early payment penalties, and other fees and charges.

 - Borrow only when you need to

 Loans aren’t always the answer to your financial problems.
 If you need to free up cash, don’t forget to consider alternative solutions including cutting overhead, downsizing, or finding ways to increase your profit margin.
-Or you might want to consider advancing your invoices with a tool like Fundbox to help manage your cash flow.
+Or you might want to consider advancing your invoices with a tool like Fundbox Business Financing to help manage your cash flow.